 Today, U.S. Special Counsel Carolyn N. Lerner issued a formal memorandum that the Office of Management & Budget (OMB) sent to the Chief Information Officers and General Counsels of all executive departments and agencies stating that electronic surveillance of an employee’s contacts with an Inspector General and/or the Office of Special Counsel (OSC) is illegal.

-The Special Counsel’s action was sparked by allegations of illegal surveillance of Food and Drug Administration (FDA) whistleblowers supported by the National Whistleblowers Center (NWC).
+The Special Counsel’s action was sparked by allegations of illegal surveillance of the Food and Drug Administration (FDA) whistleblowers supported by the National Whistleblowers Center (NWC).

 The commissioned corps of the Public Health Service (PHS) and the National Oceanic and Atmospheric Administration (NOAA) work on the cutting edge of federal research and policy on diseases, medical devices, public health, global warming and our environment.
 Yet, they fall into an exclusion from the Civil Service Reform Act (CSRA) that denies them any of the protections of the Whistleblower Protection Act (WPA).
 The WPA protects only civilian federal employees.
 Reference 5 U.S.C. § 2101(1).
 They also have no coverage, and no protection, from the less effective Military Whistleblower Protection Act, 10 U.S.C. § 1034.